Professor Stephen Pattison MA, MSocSc, PhD, DLitt

 Biography

-Stephen Pattison is an interdisciplinary scholar trained in practical theology, ethics, and public service management.
-He first worked at Birmingham University as temporary lecturer in pastoral studies from 1983-88.
-Subsequently, he was a health services manager, a senior lecturer in health and social welfare at the Open University, and then head of the School of Religious and Theological Studies at Cardiff University where he helped to establish the Centre for Law, Ethics and Society and the Centre for Chaplaincy Studies.
+I am an interdisciplinary scholar trained in practical theology, ethics, and public service management.
+I first worked at Birmingham University as temporary lecturer in pastoral studies from 1983-88.
+Subsequently, I was a health services manager, a senior lecturer in health and social welfare at the Open University, and then head of the School of Religious and Theological Studies at Cardiff University where I helped to establish the Centres for the Study of Islam in the UK, for Law, Ethics and Society, and for Chaplaincy Studies.

 Teaching